OfficeDev/open-xml-docs/docs/how-to-create-a-spreadsheet-document-by-providing-a-file-name.md

 ms.date: 11/01/2017
 localization_priority: Priority
 ---
-# How to: Create a spreadsheet document by providing a file name (Open XML SDK)
+# Create a spreadsheet document by providing a file name (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically create a spreadsheet document.